sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 If you do not, then your node was not successfully added to the cluster.
 Please verify that your cluster is healthy and retry steps 1 through 3.

-<dt> Currently InfluxDB supports writes to any node in the cluster, however queries must be directed at one of the 3 raft peers.
+<dt> Version 0.9.3 and earlier support writes to any node in the cluster, however queries must be directed at one of the 3 raft peers.
 This is a bug.
 See issue [3574](https://github.com/influxdb/influxdb/issues/3574) for more information.</dt>

 ## Unimplemented Features